Janowoj/simple-components/README.md

 It can be Label or Heading, but it has to be the first property in the object.
 The second property can be named Content.

+# State design process:

+// 1.
+Designing process takes a good amount of time.

+// 2.
+Here we are going to design process for the accordion component.

+// 3.
+This process works really well when designing more complex components.

+## What state and handlers are there?

+// 1.
+List out what a users will do and changes they will see while using your app,
+// 2.
+Categorize each step as 'state' or 'event handler',
+// 3.
+Group common steps.
+Remove duplicates.
+Rewrrite description of each step.

+## What name and type?

+// 4.
+Look at the mockup.
+Remove or simplify parts that are not changing.
+// 5.
+Replace remaining elements with text descriptions
+// 6.
+Repeat #4 and #5 with a different variations
+// 7.
+Imagine you have to write a function that returns the text of step #5 and #6.
+In addition to your component props, what other arguments would you need?

+## Where is it defined?

+// 8.
+Decide where each event handler and state will be defined.

+### Answers:

+I. First Phase:

+# 1. User interactions:

+// A. Click on a second section label
+// B. First section is collapsed
+// C. Second section content is shown
+// D. Click on a third section label
+// E. Second section is collapsed
+// F. Third section content is shown

+# 2.

+// We need STATE when user sees something on the screen change.
+(A AND D)

+// We need EVENT HANDLER when user does something.
+(B, C, E, F)

+# 3.

+// Similar in nature or duplicates:

+// We can group A and D together.
+// We can group B, C, E and F together.

+// Now we can remove duplicates: D, C, E and F.

+// We can rewrite the description of each step:

+// new A: Clicked on a section header
+// new B: One section is expanded, all others are collapsed

+II.
+Second Phase:

+# 4.

+// The best type of state is a number, boolean or a string (they are simple, objects and arrays are more complicated).

+// This is time to remove parts that are not changing, in this case we can remove the titles and content of the sections.

+# 5.

+// Now we replace remaining elements with text descriptions as simple as possible:

+// Expanded!
+// Collapsed!

+// This is text desrition of what is going on.

+# 6.

+// We can repeat #4 and #5 with a different variations:

+// Collapsed!
+// Collapsed!
+// Expanded!

+# 7. (MOST CHALLENGING!!!)

+// We are going to write a function that returns the text of step #5 and #6.

+// In addition to your component props, what other arguments would you need?

+e.g.:

+const result = myFunction(props, /* ??? */);

+console.log(result);

+// WE can pass a NUMBER (index of the section) to the function.

+e.g.:

+function myFunction (items, expandedItems) {
+    return items.map((item, index) => {
+        if(index === expandedItems) {
+            return 'Expanded!';
+        } else {
+            return 'Collapsed!';
+        }
+    });
+    }

+// Now we can call a piece of STATE 'expandedItems'.

+# 8.

+// Decide WHERE each event handler and state will be defined.

+// In this case we can:

+// 1. define the state in the App.js file and pass it down to the Accordion component.

+// 2. define the state in the Accordion component.

+// Both of them would work 100% fine.

+// Better Question:
+Does any component besides Accordion reasonably neeed to know which item is expanded?

+// If the answer is 'NO', we can define the state in the Accordion component.
+// If the answer is 'YES', we can define the state in the App.js file.

+## In our application there is no need to have siblings components, so we can define the state in the Accordion component.

+# The handler will be called handleClick.

+// We can define the handler in the Accordion component (it should be usually defined in the same component as state it modifies).